slightknack/slightknack.dev/content/blog/sketchnote.md

     - Whitespace is your friend

 - Examples and exercises
-  - Don't use notebook for scratchwork! keep a spare pen and loose paper to work out equations, etc. Include the best and most representative example
+  - Don't use notebook for scratch-work! keep a spare pen and loose paper to work out equations, etc. Include the best and most representative example
   - Don't record everything presented.
 If there's a slide, paraphrase - and remember, a picture is worth a thousand words.

 - Messing up
   - You will make mistakes
   - Common mistakes
-    - Mispellings
+    - Misspellings
       - Small, just skip.
 Adds character
       - Whiteout - don't really like it
       - Correction in-place